silverstripe/silverstripe-framework/docs/en/installation/windows-manual-iis-7.md

 **Q: I get the error "HTTP Error 500.0 - Internal Server Error - C:\Program Files (x86)\PHP\php-cgi.exe - The FastCGI process exceeded configured request timeout"**

-**A:** A script is running for a long time, such as a unit test.
+**A:** A script has been running for a long time, such as a unit test.
 To fix this, you'll need to increase the request timeout to a higher value in both IIS and PHP.
 Refer to the IIS FastCGI configuration documentation and PHP configuration parts of this document for where to change the appropriate values.

 **Q: I cannot access SQL Server from a remote server, such as a development environment**